What do we do when our things break or develop a fault? We fix them of course!

 Cars.com provides some expert advice and guidance on everything from changing oil to replacing headlight lamps.
 They have step-by-step videos that break down repairs and help you save heaps of money.
 Simply select your make and model and choose from a selection of faults and repairs.

 doityourself.com also has some great videos showing you how to complete common repairs yourself.
-It even has some helpful tips on things such as how to avoid getting scammed at a garage and installing your new car radio.
+It even has some helpful tips on things such as how to avoid getting scammed at garages and installing your new car radio.

-Reed recruitment also provides an online DIY Car Maintenance course allowing you to learn all the basics of car repair and learn a heap of new skills.
+Reed, the recruitment agency also provides an online DIY Car Maintenance course allowing you to learn all the basics of car repair and gain a heap of new skills.

-Discovered your favourite top has a hole in it just before you’re about to wear it?
-Beloved jeans have begun to wear?
-Don’t throw them away, fix them!
+Discovered your favourite top has a hole in it just before you’re about to wear it or your beloved jeans have started to wear?
+Don’t throw them away, fix them instead!

-Love Your Clothes is a great website with tips on all stuff clothing!
-It has some great videos with tips on how to care for your clothes, how to fix broken zips, mending hems, repairing ripped pockets and a whole lot more.
+Love Your Clothes is a great website with tips on all things clothing!
+It has some great videos with advice on how to care for your clothes, fix broken zips, mend hems, repair ripped pockets and a whole lot more.

 If some items really have past their best or they no longer fit, give them to your local charity shop or pop them in a clothing recycling bin.
 Find your local one here.

-The Restart Project holds repair parties up and down the country to help people learn to fix their devices or appliances.
-Simply bring your broken items along and they will help you fix it or provide advice and guidance on how to do this.
+The Restart Project holds virtual repair parties up and down the country to help people learn to fix their devices or appliances.
+Simply have your broken items to hand and they will help you fix it or provide advice and guidance on how to do this.